atinyshrimp/Image-processing-tool/README.md

 packagemanager install
 ```

-## How to tweak this project for your own uses

-As this project is under the [MIT](https://choosealicense.com/licenses/mit/) license, you can clone this project and rename this project to use for your own purposes !

 ## Found a bug ?

 If you found an issue or would like to submit an improvement to this project, please submit an issue using the "Issues" tab just above.
 If you would like to submit a PR with a fix, reference the issue you created !